 In contrast to RWD cars, FWD cars have several distinct differences in their power distribution and handling characteristics.
 Understanding these differences can help drivers make informed decisions when choosing between the two drivetrain configurations.

 - One major difference is the handling behavior of FWD cars compared to RWD cars.
-FWD cars tend to understeer, meaning the front wheels lose grip and push wide in corners, while RWD cars tend to oversteer, where the rear wheels lose traction and cause the car to fishtail.
+FWD tend to understeer, meaning the front wheels lose grip and push wide in corners, while RWD cars tend to oversteer, where the rear wheels lose traction and cause the car to fishtail.

 - Another key difference is the weight distribution of FWD cars.
 With the engine located over the front wheels, FWD cars have a front-heavy weight balance, which can affect handling and stability, especially during aggressive driving maneuvers.